-The extremist anarchist-communist group Antifa has been in the headlines because of recent violent clashes in Charlottesville, Virginia.
+The extremist anarchist-communist group Antifa has been in the headlines because of past violent clashes in Charlottesville, Virginia.
 Yet while the organization has been applauded by some left-leaning news outlets for including white nationalists and neo-Nazis in its list of targets, the organization wasn’t always about targeting “fascism,” as it claims.

 The organization was initially part of the Soviet Union’s front operations to bring about communist dictatorship in Germany, and it worked to label all rival parties as “fascist.”

 The organization can be traced to the “united front” of the Soviet Union’s Communist International (Comintern) during the Third World Congress in Moscow in June and July 1921, according to the German booklet “80 Years of Anti-Fascist Action” by Bernd Langer, published by the Association for the Promotion of Anti-Fascist Culture.
 Langer is a former member of the Autonome Antifa, formerly one of Germany’s largest Antifa organizations, which disbanded in 2004.

 The Soviet Union was among the world’s most violent dictatorships, killing an estimated 20 million people, according to “The Black Book of communism,” published by Harvard University Press.
 The Soviet regime is second only to the Chinese Communist Party under Mao Zedong, which killed an estimated 65 million people.

 The idea of the united front strategy was to bring together left-wing organizations in order to incite communist revolution.
 The Soviets believed that following Russia’s revolution in 1917, communism would next spread to Germany, since Germany had the second-largest communist party, the KPD (Communist Party of Germany).